 Ivy growing up trees, ivy up walls, ivy in and around the shrubs, coming in from the neighbour's garden etc!
 Most of us will have experienced this problem weed at some time in our gardening lives.
 Yet it can be killed - dead and gone!

-There are two basic ways to kill Ivy.
+There are two basic ways to kill Ivy and its roots.
 (Forget about digging it out unless it is just a mite of a plant).
-The best time to tackle ivy is in the late winter - just before spring starts.
+The best time to tackle ivy is in the late winter - just before the spring growth starts.

 It will take a couple of weeks before you see any 'progress'.
 This is because the Glyphosate is working its way through the plant - having been absorbed by the spray on the leaves.

 Each individual case will call for a certain method of application.
-Either spray, apply with watering can with fine rose, or even brush it on if the ivy is in amongst plants you wish to save.
-It may take a couple of applications to finally get rid of the ivy - but it works!
+Either spray; apply with watering can with fine rose; or even brush it on to the individual ivy leaves if it growing amongst plants you wish to save.
+It may take three or four applications to finally get rid of the ivy - but it works!